lbragstad/notes/code-review-checklist.md

 >except Exception:
 >    pass
 >```
 > your Spidey senses should be going off.
-We should make sure we are dealing
+We should make sure we deal with
-> with exception if we are catching them.
-If there is nothing to deal with,
+> exceptions if we are catching them.
+If there is nothing to deal with, then
-> then are we logging anything?
-If there is nothing to log, then is there a
+> are we logging anything?
+If there is nothing to log, then is there a comment
-> comment explaining why?
+> explaining why?

 ### Migrations